Services

 Many parents are aging and ailing and are very concerned where their disabled adult children will live.
 Unfortunately, there are significant gaps in supports and services for independent living options.

 Current options in Arizona are either expensive communities tailored to high functioning individuals or state run group homes.
 State run group homes are not an option many parents will choose as they come with extraordinarily high unsubstantiated abuse rates, no regard for resident compatibility or choice.
 This leaves parents, such as myself, having to create a solution.
 A solution that comes with many barriers.
-To develop an independent living community that is safe, supported and affordable will take a village.
-ALL is actively seeking individuals with varying expertise to join our village.
-We are in need of; driven parents determined to secure a solution, developers, architects, legal experts and anyone with a strong desire to make a measurable impact.

 Aerial view of proposed site plan on 3-4 acres of land.
 Design is subject to change.